Iblouse/Proactive-churn-prevention/blog_post.md

 ### 1. Timing Comes from Data, Not Assumptions

-The optimal window (Day 46-95) wasn't assumed—it was derived from the survival model's predictions for high-risk customers.
+The optimal window (Day 46-95) wasn't assumed-it was derived from the survival model's predictions for high-risk customers.
 This data-driven approach adapts as customer behavior changes.

 ### 2. Statistical Significance Requires Proper Testing

 With 4 treatment arms, Bonferroni correction raised the significance threshold to α = 0.0125.
-Only Call achieved this threshold—a reminder that multiple testing inflates false positives.
+Only Call achieved this threshold-a reminder that multiple testing inflates false positives.
 Ship what's proven; iterate on what's promising.

 ### 3. ROI Beats Lift for Decision-Making

 Call has the highest lift (53.2%) but lowest ROI (4.5x).
 Email has modest lift (18.2%) but highest ROI (12.1x).
-When resources are constrained—and they always are—ROI determines allocation.
+When resources are constrained-and they always are-ROI determines allocation.

 ### 4. Model Metrics Are Gating Checks, Not Goals